cpoore1/gr-garage_door/README.md

 This GNU Radio out-of-tree module simulates signals for a Stanley ST500W (310 MHz, 10 DIP switch) garage door opener.
 This is an older model (pre-1982) and utilizes on-off keying (OOK) to repeat the same message for every button press.

+This software has been integrated into [FISSURE: The RF Framework](https://github.com/ainfosec/FISSURE).

 # Examples

 The Garage Door Transmit .grc will simulate a button press and repeat indefinitely.